AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Use

-To use the experimentation panel:
+To use an [!UICONTROL Experimentation] panel:

-1. Create an Experimentation panel.
+1. Create an [!UICONTROL Experimentation] panel.
 For information about how to create a panel, see [Create a panel](panels.md#create-a-panel).

-1. Specify the [input](#panel-inputs) for the panel.
+1. Specify the [input](#panel-input) for the panel.

 1. Observe the [output](#panel-output) for the panel.